Simplified Site Setup in Dreamweaver CS5

 This category assists users in setting up connections to various and remote servers for purposes such as FTP.

-For Dreamweaver specific information on how to establish an FTP connection, please reference our related article and tutorial video:
+For Dreamweaver specific information on how to establish an FTP connection, please reference our related article and tutorial article:

 This category permits the utilization of CS5's ability to connect to a server called SVN.
 This is a version control system that allows users to edit and manage files on a remote web server in a collaborative manner.